 Let’s face it.
 Social media has become a huge part of our lives since the invention of Smartphones.
 And here we are, in 2019, where we are bombarded with the same old templated sponsored content – every single day.
+There are ads on Youtube videos, Instagram, Facebook, online news website, messengers, literally any online platform you can think of.
 We are at the point where people around me starting to tell me that they no longer find Instagram worth scrolling.
 That’s an alarming situation for social media marketing.

 Digital marketers should start to think differently about how they display content on social media.
 It’s no longer the “playing safe”, “make sure the product can be seen” and “all these copy lines are mandatory in the post” predictable content that drives the click-through rate.